samdow/InstagramApp/README.md

 <img src = "https://raw.githubusercontent.com/samdow/InstagramApp/master/images/Sign%20Out%20Successful.png" width = "700">

 Currently, these are all the features that are offered for samdow's Instagram!

-This branch was created to keep working on this app while maintaining the work done before Friday in a separate branch.
-Everything on the master was done before the due date and everything here was done after.

 ### Features in Progress
 Comments